-Tips to minimize your taxes in retirement: Retirement tax planning FAQs
+Tips to reduce your taxes in retirement: Retirement tax planning FAQs

-These tips can help you minimize the taxes you owe as you near retirement and in your retirement years.
+These tips can help you reduce the taxes you owe as you near retirement and in your retirement years.

 In this article, we’ll answer the following questions: